 Anxious thoughts can make everything feel more difficult.
 A small, mundane task can suddenly become an overwhelming monster that we procrastinate on for weeks.
 Feelings of anxiety can take a toll on every aspect of our lives.
 More often than not, that includes our work and career.

 At the beginning of the pandemic, I worked with a client who felt anxious about working from home and not being as connected as before to his colleagues.
 These worries also affected his productivity and confidence, to the point where sending a simple email requesting collaboration on a project—something he wouldn’t even have thought about twice before—felt like a monumental hurdle.

 These effects can pop up in our lives, even if we’re only experiencing some (early) symptoms of anxiety that might not warrant a diagnosis.
 Some of us are naturally more inclined to worry, and pursuing our dreams (whether in our career or in other aspects of our lives) can seem way too scary to even get started.

 (Worried about the implications of a diagnosis?
 We addressed this issue here: “I have been diagnosed with a mental health issue, and I am worried my employer (current and future) will see it as a weakness.
 What should I do?”)

 Sure, we’ve all heard stories of mental issues leading to some kind of creative passion—those “tortured” artists pouring their emotions into masterpieces.
 But the truth is, when we’re suffering from anxious symptoms, most of us will become more reserved, afraid, risk-averse, and try to avoid any form of real or imagined judgment.

 The connection between anxiety and career

 Imagine a colleague who just started a new position at your company.
-They might be fresh out of school and relatively new to the workforce altogether.
+They might be fresh out of school and relatively new to the workforce, or even a new manager.

 In their personal lives, they’re experiencing some symptoms of anxiety: